jedwards2/automata-max/README.md

-# automata-max
-Node for Max script for using elementary cellular automata

 # Automata Generator
 A Node for Max script used to compute rows of cellular auomata according to any rule between 1-127.
 Can be outputted as single digits, or in rows.